JoseGuzman/organostation/README.md

 [![CodeFactor](https://www.codefactor.io/repository/github/joseguzman/organostation/badge)](https://www.codefactor.io/repository/github/joseguzman/organostation)

+This is the webpage of the OrganoStation.
+The OrganoStation is a customized system to obtain neurophysiological signals (e.g., EEG) in brain organoids or other in vitro preparations.
-A visulization app to document electrical or fluorescence signals.
+It also contains a visualization app to document and analyze electrical or fluorescence signals.

 ## Requirements